NIST SP 800-53 Rev 5 MODERATE

 What is NIST SP 800-53 Rev 5 MODERATE?

 NIST SP 800-53 Rev 5 MODERATE is a compliance framework from United States with 20 domains and 275 controls.
-NIST SP 800-53 Rev 5 MODERATE baseline.
-Federal control set for systems at MODERATE impact.
+NIST SP 800-53 Revision 5 Moderate baseline, the federal control set for information systems assessed at moderate impact level.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does NIST SP 800-53 Rev 5 MODERATE have?